|

 duplicate entries.
 Any duplicates are combined to provide

 a summary of a your credit.
+Minimum Payment - The

 minimum amount that must be paid monthly on an account.